 How to Manage Consignment Inventory: Common Mistakes, Best Practices and Choosing the Right Technology

-When distributors stock and manage inventory onsite with their customer, taking payment only when that inventory is used, it’s known as consignment inventory.
+When distributors stock and manage inventory onsite for their customer, taking payment only when that inventory is used, it’s known as consignment or consigned inventory.

 What is consigned inventory?

 Consignment is when distributors stock and manage inventory at a customer’s site, such as a warehouse, stockroom, or jobsite, but the customer doesn’t pay for the inventory until it is used or sold.

 This can be a profitable strategy when coupled with the right consignment tracking system.
 By having product at the customer’s site, distributors can sell more quickly since customers already have needed items in stock.
 To do it right, distributors must maintain the right balance.
 Make sure you’re not stocking too much inventory that it sits unused, and make sure you have the reorder point well-defined so customers don't run out of inventory at their site.

 Consignment inventory has benefits for customers as well as distributors.
 One of the primary benefits is the opportunity to nurture a partnership between distributor and customer.
 When distributors stock and manage inventory at a customer’s site, the distributor becomes a key inventory lifeline for the customer.

 Of course, consignment inventory works best if it’s managed with technology that ensures the distributor is not stocking too much inventory, and that their customers are billed efficiently for what they do use.